 Natural history collections provide vital biodiversity informing our planet, but access to the wealth of information contained in museum specimens is often tucked away behind closed doors.
-Our solution is oBird, a method for generating real-color 3D models of the outside of the bird specimen.
-3D models can never replace specimens, but they can provide better access to phenotypic features like plumage color and beak size and shape for studies into bird evolution, ecology, and conservation.
+Our solution is oBird (for outside the bird), a method for generating real-color 3D models for research, teaching and outreach.
+While 3D models can never replace specimens, but they can provide better access to phenotypic features like plumage color for studies into bird evolution, ecology, and conservation.
 Plus they are just darn cool.

-Staff Researchers: James Maley, John McCormack, Whitney Tsai
+Staff Researchers: John McCormack, Whitney Tsai, James Maley

-Past Students: Cy Gilman (Columbia University), Noah Medina (Brown University), Kevin Grundy ‘19
+Past Students: Joshua Medina, Cynthia Zhang, Sid Sannapareddy, Eddie Valdez, Cy Gilman (Columbia University), Kevin Grundy ‘19